qinghaoh/qinghaoh.github.io/_posts/2020-07-27-binary-search.markdown

     while (low < high) {
         int mid = (low + high) >>> 1;

-        // greedy
+        // Greedy
-        // if two adjacent houses are both <= mid, selecting the left house is no worse than the right one int robbedHouses = 0;
+        // If two adjacent houses are both <= mid, selecting the left house is no worse than the right one int robbedHouses = 0;
         for (int i = 0; i < nums.length; i++) {
             if (nums[i] <= mid) {